-Additional conservation efforts have been implemented throughout coordination among the Service, the U.S. Environmental Protection Agency, and PRDNER resulting in the protection in perpetuity of approximately 257 acres of private forested habitat adjacent to the northern boundary of the GCF, which will benefit the Yauco Landfill palo de rosa subpopulation (PRDNER 2015, p.
+Federal and Territorial conservation efforts have resulted in habitat protections that benefit the Yauco Landfill palo de rosa subpopulation and maintain connectivity between subpopulations (PRDNER 2015b, p.
 1).
-This conservation effort maintains the connectivity between subpopulations and maximizes the species' viability.
-In addition, the PRDNER acquired private lands that included suitable habitat for palo de rosa and incorporated them into the GCF, increasing the protected area from the approximately 4,016 ha (9,923 ac) in 1996, to at least 4,400 ha (10,872 ac) (Monsegur 2009, p.
+In addition, the PRDNER has increased the protected area in the GCF from the approximately 4,016 ha (9,923 ac) in 1996 to at least 4,400 ha (10,872 ac) (Monsegur 2009, p.
 8).

-While this criterion has only been partially met, with the identification of additional individuals, populations, and subpopulations, of the 1,144 palo de rosa individuals known, only 341 (29 percent) occur on private lands with no protection.
+While delisting criterion 1 has been only partially met, with the identification of additional individuals, populations, and subpopulations, only 341 (29 percent) of the known 1,144 palo de rosa individuals occur on private lands with no protection.
 Currently, 407 individuals (representing 36 percent of known individuals or 32 percent of subpopulations) occur in areas managed for conservation.